Do you feel like you need another filling every time you see the dentist? But why do you need them? And how do these fillings actually benefit you?

 How Does the Dentist Choose A Filling?

-Filling were once made of silver and later out of cement like glass ionomer.
-In the world of modern dentistry, the most widely used material for fillings is plastic composite, a tooth-colored material that is soft when applied but hardens when cured with a UV light, causing it to chemically bond to your teeth.
+Fillings once consisted of silver amalgam, and later out of materials like glass ionomer.
+In the world of modern dentistry, the most widely used material for fillings is composite resin.
+Resin is a tooth-colored material that’s soft when applied but hardens when cured with a UV light.
+The reaction causes it to chemically bond to your teeth.

 How Long Will My Filling Last?

 Despite what many people think, fillings do not last forever.
 In fact, they usually only last anywhere from 3-7 years on average.
-However, your dentist should examine them regularly at routine appointments to make sure they are still holding upl.
-If you notice any discoloration, darkening, or chipping under or around the filling, schedule an appointment with your dentist as soon as possible as this could indicate the need for a replacement filling.
+However, your dentist should examine them regularly at routine appointments to make sure they are still holding up.